wr-ssl/M2GL025-Creative-Board-Notes/README.md

 ## How does the external serial flash / SPI memory get loaded into ram?
 It doesn't, at least not in the default design.
 An SPI core is only instantiated in some of the example designs (e.g., [TicTacToe](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/Modify_The_FPGA_Design/IGL2_CoreRISCV_AXI4_TickTacToe)).
 The default program is stored in the eNVM region of the IGLOO2.
 See eNVM discussion above.

+If you want to read or write with the serial flash part:
+1. Make sure CORESPI is appropriately instantiated in your Libero project
+2. Include the SPI HAL files in your SoftConsole project
+3. Write application code that uses the SPI HAL API.
+A starting place might be the [baremetal bootloader](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole/tree/master/riscv-simple-baremetal-bootloader).
+(Note that this particular project doesn't run on the YelloBoard with the factory FPGA.)

 ## Simulation